1 Higashikamayama, Takinemachi, Tamura City, Fukushima Prefecture.

 |07-FEB-1971||designated a natural heritage.|

-Abukuma-do (Abukuma Cave) was originally named named Kamayama Shonyu-do when it was discovered in 1969.
-Only two years later the development started, and again two years later it was renamed and opened to the public.
-About 600m of the 3,300m long cave is developed.
-There is another part of the cave, 200m of rather narrow and low passages, but with fine speleothems, which are guided on spelunking tours.
 There are several speleothems, like the stalagmite called Christmas Tree and a column called the Silver Frost.
-The Christmas Tree is more than 2m high, and the management the largest stalagmite in the East (concerning 70m high stalagmites in China this seems a little strande).
+The Christmas Tree is more than 2 m high, and the management calls it the largest stalagmite in the East.
+Concerning 70 m high stalagmites in China and Vietnam, this seems a little strange.
 But most extraordinary are some areas with boxwork, a pretty rare speleothem looking like thin blades forming boxes.
-It is found in two other caves, but this is the only one which is open to the public.
+It is found in two other caves in the area, but this is the only one which is open to the public.
 The largest chamber of the tour is 29 m high and named 滝根御殿 (Takine palace).